adaa-polsl/RuleKit/README.md

 # RuleKit

 RuleKit is a comprehensive library for inducing rule-based data models.
 It has the ability to produce classification, regression, and survival rules.
+The suite provides user with the possibility to introduce some apriori knowledge.
 The analysis can be performed in batch mode, through RapidMiner plugin, or R package.
 A Java API is also provided for convinience.

 # Table of contents